 The season hasn't even started yet, and UCLA is already feeling the pain of injuries, especially on the offensive line.
 Throw in Kevin Prince's questionable status, and they've got serious issues on offense.
 And with the defense looking like it's rebuilding, it could be tough for the Bruins to go on the road and beat anyone good.

-Admittedly I’m no KSU expert, but I’m really not buying the Wildcats.
+On the Other Hand: Admittedly I'm no KSU expert, but I'm really not buying the Wildcats.
 They lose their starting QB, a bunch of guys on defense, and most of their receivers.
 As it was, they were only 4-6 last year against 1-A teams, with the best teams they beat either being Texas A&M or Kansas.
 And did I mention they lost to Louisiana (Sun Belt Louisiana, not LSU)?
-It’s no wonder that Bill Snyder wanted no part of annual games with Texas and Oklahoma starting in 2012 ( link here ).
+It's no wonder that Bill Snyder wanted no part of annual games with Texas and Oklahoma starting in 2012 ( link here ).

-Winning in Manhattan (KSU usually does pretty well there) is a tall task for a Bruin team that frequently struggles on the road.
+Bottom Line: Winning in Manhattan (KSU usually does pretty well there) is a tall task for a Bruin team that frequently struggles on the road.
 That said, they still do have better talent than the Wildcats, and this is an absolute must-win if they are to have any remotely realistic chance of making a bowl game in 2010.
 Something tells me they find a way to get it done.

 UCLA 24, @ Kansas St 21